-- E&F checks are a foundational part of ePrescribing that is embedded into nearly every EHR. - Eligibility identifies a patient and their associated pharmacy benefits manager. - ANSI X12 270/271 transactions support Eligibility checking. - Formulary displays group level formulary (e.g. which drugs are on/off plan, which ones are preferred, which ones require a PA, etc.) - NCPDP Formulary & Benefit 3.0 transactions support Formulary checks. - E&F checks are proven to positively impact the patient in three ways: - 1. drive more cost-effective prescriptions through formulary compliance - 2. drive higher patient pickup adherence at the pharmacy - 3. decrease the number of prescription changes required in between the prescriber and the pharmacy. - E&F checks, however, may be viewed by providers as insufficiently useful, especially when the information is not insurance-specific.

-• Ultimately, over time, most useful would be real-time, patient-specific price information that is available universally.
-Less granular information from E&F (e.g., drug class X is not on formulary, within drug class Y drug A is preferred) may still be useful.
+- E&F checks are a foundational part of ePrescribing that is embedded into nearly every - Eligibility identifies a patient and their associated PBM. - ANSI X12 270/271 transactions support eligibility checking. - Formulary displays group level formulary (e.g., which drugs are on/off plan, which ones are preferred, which ones require a PA, etc.). - NCPDP F&B 3.0 transactions support Formulary checks. - E&F checks are proven to positively impact the patient in three ways: - 1.
+Drive more cost-effective prescriptions through formulary compliance, - 2.
+Drive higher patient pickup adherence at the pharmacy, and - 3.
+Decrease the number of prescription change transactions required between the prescriber and the pharmacy. - E&F checks, however, may be viewed by providers as insufficiently useful, especially when the information is not insurance specific. - Ultimately, over time, what would be most useful is real-time, patient-specific price information that is available universally.
+Less granular information from E&F (e.g., drug class X is not on formulary; within drug class Y, drug A is preferred) may still be useful.

-- Continue to support the use of existing transaction standards for E&F checks until such time that another standard proves itself superior and is fully integrated into ePrescribing systems. - Encourage / incentivize health plans and PBMs to freely share E&F data with all vendors who utilize this data to provide ePA services to prescribers - Encourage / incentivize EHR vendors to support integration of E&F checks in their ePrescribing platform - Encourage / incentivize providers to implement and utilize E&F checks for all prescriptions - Encourage / incentivize the development, implementation and use of FHIR-based E&F transactions - Eligibility and formulary data must be accessible to the patient as well as providers.
+- Continue to support the use of existing transaction standards for E&F checks until such time that another standard proves itself superior and is fully integrated into ePrescribing systems. - Encourage / incentivize health plans and PBMs to freely share E&F data with all vendors who use this data to provide ePA services to prescribers. - Encourage / incentivize EHR vendors to support integration of E&F checks in their ePrescribing platform. - Encourage / incentivize providers to implement and use E&F checks for all prescriptions. - Encourage / incentivize the development, implementation and use of FHIR-based E&F transactions. - Eligibility and formulary data must be accessible to the patient as well as providers.

-Prior authorization
+Prior authorization of medications

-Prior authorization transactions are required before coverage is allowed or approved for certain medications.
+PA transactions are required before coverage is allowed or approved for certain medications.